jaspector

 A building permit is required for any new construction of a building or structure, additions or enlargements, alterations that change structural components or occupancy, demolition or moving of structures, changes in occupancy classification, and sewer system installation.

+Not all construction work requires a permit in unincorporated Washington County, ID.
 The following work is generally exempt: Repairs and maintenance not involving structural changes; Painting, wallpapering, interior decorating; Roofing and siding replacement (preexisting openings); Detached accessory structures: one-story sheds, playhouses, gazebos less than 200 sq ft; Decks and patios less than 200 sq ft and less than 30 inches high.
 Note: Even exempt work must comply with all building codes.
 Contact Washington County Planning & Zoning for specific exemptions in your jurisdiction, as they vary.
+When in doubt, confirm with the local building department before starting work.